carpassgeek/express-oracleconnection/README.md

 This is a copy of https://github.com/pwalczyszyn/express-myconnection slightly modified to work with Oracle.  @pwalczyszyn did all the real work, I just substituted Oracle for MySQL.

 Initialization is done the same way as express-myconnection but only 'single' and 'pool' strategies are supported (pool is strongly recommended).

+The package has been publish to npmjs and can be installed via : npm install express-oracleconnection